colbytimm/enclave/README.md

 ## Enclave Website
 The following website was built off Bootstrap for a coop.
 This is my first website and dabble with html, CSS, etc.
+To view this website, visit https://colbytimm.github.io/enclave/ To view the report on this project, go to https://colbytimm.github.io/documents/final_report_enclave.pdf

 ## Creator